Premiere logo icon

 4. Click Import.
 It will take a few seconds to load all of the media.
 You should see a dialog box showing you the progress of your import.

-Once the media is imported, you will see either the folders or individual media files in the Project Pane.
-Premiere Pro will preserve your file structure after importing, so you will see organized folders that you can open.
+Once the media is imported, you will see either the folders or individual media files in the Project Panel.
+Premiere will preserve your file structure after importing, so you will see organized folders that you can open.

 6. To open a folder, double-click on the folder, and it will open in a different window.